 3. Don’t build massive residential areas all at once unless you have good supply and coverage of crematoriums and/or graveyards.
 Many players have been complaining about death waves, myself included.

-6. When you get the basics, you can start with couple of mods to expand your options, but don’t rush to this point.
-When you do reach this point, research for must have mod collection, and someone will post it for you.
+6. When you get the basics, you can start with a couple of mods to expand your options, but don’t rush to this point.
+When you do reach this point, research must have a mod collection, and someone will post it for you.

 Cities Skylines Guide with Useful Links Below

-As this game came out March 2015, there are a lot of pages, groups, forums and videos revolving around this game but here are some of the most useful ones:
+As this game came out in March 2015, there are a lot of pages, groups, forums, and videos revolving around this game but here are some of the most useful ones:

 BUY IT OR NOT…AND WHICH ONE?